Today, we’re taking a slight departure from our adult-focused content to share an activity for grieving kids: The Coping Skills Fortune-Teller.

 The coping skills will be written on the inside of the fortune-teller, but first, you also need to put colors and numbers on the outside flaps.
 When playing the game, these will help determine what coping skills the person lands on.
 Here’s what you need to do:

 Step Two: On the side with the four smaller squares, you are going to put colors.
 You can either color the whole square, a part of the square, or write the name of the color.
-It’s up to you. (see the first image below)
+It’s up to you.
+(See the first image below.)

-Playing the game: If you don’t know how to play the game, we recommend watching the video above around the 9-minute mark.
-It’s kind of hard to explain in writing, but basically, the person playing the game will pick a color.
+Basically, the person playing the game will pick a color.
 The person moving the fortune teller (can be yourself) will spell out the color while pinching and pulling the fortune-teller.

 Next, the person playing looks inside the fortune teller and picks a number.
 The person moving the fortune teller repeats the pinching and pulling while counting to the selected number.